flipperdevices/flipper-questions-and-answers/2022-08/August 19th 2022 side A.md

 > - Flipper One status:
 > - Baseboard is being designed
 > - It will have an SDR radio, probably LoRA too.
-> - Current challenge is managing power and dissapating heat.
+> - Current challenge is managing power and dissipating heat.
 > - More time will be spend after FZ 1.0 firmware is released.

 ### Can 8-byte NFC UID's be emulated?
 > No, it's impossible.
 It's unsupported by (current) Flipper's NFC chip.

 ### What about NFC-V?
 > Should be possible to read and write, but not emulate.